Medium

 Eligibility:

 Applicants must be US citizens or permanent residents enrolled in a college or university with a strong interest in a career in a STEM or social science field.
 Students graduating prior to the start of the internship are not eligible to apply.
-Individuals with disabilities, veterans, students from underrepresented minority groups, and students from two-year colleges are strongly encouraged to apply.

 Application Procedure: